 Kim has three daughters, who all attended the Foundation School.
 It was at this time, with her time spent in her daughters’ classrooms, that Kim found her passion for connecting with and teaching children.

 Sonia was born in New York City and raised in New Jersey.
 She has been working with children for over ten years.
 Sonia is currently working on a double major in Elementary Education and Sociology.
 She enjoys every aspect of teaching.
-Sonia joined the school staff as a substitute teacher during the 2016 school year and is now a member of the professional team for the 2017 school year.
+Sonia joined the school staff as a substitute teacher during the 2016 school year and joined the professional team in 2017.
 She believes that Temple Beth Sholom is a wonderful place for children to begin their education both academically and emotionally.

 Feliza D’Abreu is originally from the Philippines.
 She holds a degree in elementary education and an associate degree in early childhood education.
 In addition, Feliza has earned the Child Development Associate Credential.
 She’s been a pre-school teacher since 2001.
 Feliza is married and has a son.

 Rachel Ebener grew up in Miami and graduated from Florida International University with a degree in marketing.
 She has been teaching gymnastics since 2002 and working in schools since 2007.